Vendor Management Scorecard Basics

 - The scorecard should have a corresponding timeline and set of milestones that are in sync with the performance indicators.
 That is, performance is a function of both times as well as quality.
 The two are not mutually exclusive, and the scorecard should be time, as well as quality performance based.

 - The data that is collected and analyzed by the scorecard should be used to follow up with the vendor.
-What good is accurate data about the vendors’ performance if the business does not take action with the vendor based on the conclusions about vendor performance that the scorecard made visible and provided insight about.
+What good is accurate data about the vendors’ performance if the business does not take action with the vendor based on the conclusions about vendor performance that the scorecard made visible?

 Depending on the size of the business, perhaps a simple vendor management scorecard spreadsheet is sufficient for this purpose.
 For larger businesses, there are many commercially available vendor scorecards that are available.